 - I would have to pay utilities on the vacation homes even when I wasn’t using them

 In other words, it’s not like I would need a few million, buy this stuff and live happily ever after.
 I would still need to earn a ton of money every year going forward to keep paying for all of this stuff.
-I’d be working so hard just to pay the maintenance bills each year that I’d never get to truly enjoy them.
+I’d be working so hard just to pay the maintenance bills each year that I’d never get to truly enjoy my houses, cars and toys.

 It made me question things again and really think about life.
 What was my ultimate goal?
 To just have a ton of cool stuff or was it something else?

 After thinking long and hard, I realized it was something else.
 What was it?

 It was freedom.
 I wanted freedom, not stuff.

 I wanted the freedom to retire at 55 (or earlier).
 I wanted the freedom to take nice vacations.
 I wanted the freedom to choose to do what I wanted at the end of the day.